 The clinical usefulness of medication is related to its efficacy in targeting specific diseases as well as its safety and tolerability.

 It is important to understand not only the intended effects of a drug but also the untoward effects and potential adverse events associated with treatment.

-While initial studies of drugs aim to elucidate the mechanism of action and therapeutic effects, concerns over potential adverse events limiting the drug applicability to different disease states and its overall dosage.
+Clinical studies of drugs aim to elucidate the mechanism of action and therapeutic effects.
+However, concerns over potential adverse events limiting the drug applicability to different disease states and its overall dosage.
 Adverse events have led to numerous pre-market and post-market drug failures.

 In assessing either serious or severe adverse events, there are two distinct scenarios